antoinehabis/deep_icy_test/README.md

 The goal is to segment nuclei.

-There are 3 classes as output:
+#### There are 3 classes as output:

-    0: background pixels
+0: Background pixels

-    1: nuclei contours
+1: Nuclei contours

-    2: nuclei
+2: Nuclei

 ## Pre-processing: